Consensys/quorum/docs/api.md

   - `to`: `String` - (optional) The destination address of the message, left undefined for a contract-creation transaction.
   - `value`: `Number|String|BigNumber` - (optional) The value transferred for the transaction in Wei, also the endowment if it's a contract-creation transaction.
   - `gas`: `Number|String|BigNumber` - (optional, default: To-Be-Determined) The amount of gas to use for the transaction (unused gas is refunded).
-  - <strike>`gasPrice`: `Number|String|BigNumber` - (optional, default: To-Be-Determined) The price of gas for this transaction in wei, defaults to the mean network gas price.</strike>
+  - <strike>`gasPrice`: `Number|String|BigNumber` - (optional, default: To-Be-Determined) The price of gas for this transaction in Wei, defaults to the mean network gas price.</strike>
   - `data`: `String` - (optional) Either a [byte string](https://github.com/ethereum/wiki/wiki/Solidity,-Docs-and-ABI) containing the associated data of the message, or in the case of a contract-creation transaction, the initialisation code.
   - `nonce`: `Number`  - (optional) Integer of a nonce.
-This allows to overwrite your own pending transactions that use the same nonce.
+This allows you to overwrite your own pending transactions that use the same nonce.
   - `privateFrom`: `String`  - (optional) When sending a private transaction, the sending party's base64-encoded public key to use.
 If not present *and* passing `privateFor`, use the default key as configured in the `TransactionManager`.
   - `privateFor`: `List<String>`  - (optional) When sending a private transaction, an array of the recipients' base64-encoded public keys.
 2. `Function` - (optional) If you pass a callback the HTTP request is made asynchronous.
 See [this note](#using-callbacks) for details.